S-Corp vs LLC Tax Savings Calculator

 - Forgetting quarterly estimated taxes and payroll deposits.
 S-corp payroll generates federal payroll tax deposits (940/941 filings).
 Missing them triggers penalties.

 - Missing the Section 199A QBI deduction optimization.
-S-corp W-2 wages paid to yourself count toward the W-2 wage limitation for the 20% QBI deduction — which phases out for specified service businesses above ~$394,600 MFJ (2026, per OBBBA-widened phaseout range).
+S-corp W-2 wages paid to yourself count toward the W-2 wage limitation for the 20% QBI deduction — which phases out for specified service businesses above $403,500 MFJ / $201,750 single (2026, per IRS Rev. Proc.
+2025-32; OBBBA widened phaseout range to $150K MFJ).
 A specialist advisor will model the interaction.

 Related tools and guides